-UNAVCO funding for TLALOCNet runs from September 2013 to August 2017.
+UNAVCO funding for TLALOCNet ran from September 2013 to August 2017.

-TLALOCNet data archived at UNAVCO and can be accessed via the GPS/GNSS Data Archive Interface:
+TLALOCNet data are archived at UNAVCO and can be accessed via the GPS/GNSS Data Archive Interface:

 Last modified: 2019-12-24 02:12:51 America/Denver